We’re working hard to keep you moving in cold weather as temperatures drop across Britain.

-Just like road and air travel, wintry weather can pose challenges for the rail network – and potential dangers to passengers.
+Just like road and air travel, wintry weather can pose challenges for the railway – and potential dangers to your journeys.

 Its effects range from speed restrictions on exposed routes, to the suspension of train services due to avalanches.

 What are some of the biggest concerns and how do we deal with them?

 With millions of trees lining the railway, high winds can cause branches and trees to fall onto the track, damaging the overhead wires that power electric trains and blocking the railway.
 High winds also mean that objects from further away can be blown onto the tracks.

 In very wet conditions trains must brake and accelerate more slowly to keep everyone safe, adding time to journeys.
 Prolonged, heavy rain can also cause flooding and landslips which mean trains can’t run until lines are cleared and repaired.

 Snow and ice

 In very cold weather, snow and ice can build up on the tracks and block points, the equipment that allows trains to move between tracks.
 Ice can coat the electrified third rail and overhead power cables, preventing trains from drawing the power they need to run and leaving them stranded.
 Icicles on tunnels, bridges and other structures can also damage trains and overhead power cables.

 In very snowy weather where snow lies deeper than 30cm, trains can’t run safely unless they have been fitted with snow ploughs.

 Our priorities for how we run the railway change depending on the severity of the weather